chaolabcanada/AI_Path_Scripts/batch_ome_to_tiff/README.md

-* Windows: Pre-built blosc DLLs are available from the Fiji project.
-Rename the downloaded DLL to blosc.dll and place in a fixed location then set variable name by searching up edit the "system environment variables" --> "New system variable" on windows.
-Set the variable name as: JAVA_OPTS="
+* Windows: Pre-built blosc DLLs are available from the [Fiji project](https://sites.imagej.net/N5/lib/win64/).
+Rename the downloaded DLL to `blosc.dll` and place it in a fixed location, then set variable name by searching up _edit_ the _"system environment variables" --> "New system variable"_.
+Set the variable name as: `JAVA_OPTS=`.
+Set its variable value as:`"-Djna.library.path=C:\path\to\blosc\folder"`

-set it's variable value as:-Djna.library.path=C:\path\to\blosc\folder"